Medically reviewed by Drugs.com. Last updated on Aug 16, 2020.

 • Cardiac hypersensitivity effects: Pericarditis and myocarditis (mesalamine-induced cardiac hypersensitivity reactions) have been reported.
 Use with caution in patients predisposed to these conditions.

-• Hypersensitivity reactions: Mesalamine-induced hypersensitivity reactions have been reported and may include internal organ involvement, such as hepatitis, hematologic abnormalities, and/or pneumonitis.
-Discontinue treatment for mesalamine-induced hypersensitivity reactions.
+• Hypersensitivity reactions: Mesalamine-induced hypersensitivity reactions have been reported and may include internal organ involvement, such as hepatitis, myocarditis, pericarditis, nephritis, hematologic abnormalities, and/or pneumonitis.
+Monitor for signs and symptoms of hypersensitivity; discontinue treatment for mesalamine-induced hypersensitivity reactions.

-• Intolerance syndrome: May cause an acute intolerance syndrome (cramping, abdominal pain, bloody diarrhea; sometimes fever, headache, malaise, pruritus, rash, conjunctivitis); may be hard to discern from an exacerbation; discontinue immediately if syndrome occurs or is suspected.
-Symptoms usually abate if drug is discontinued.
-If rechallenge is performed to validate the hypersensitivity, use a reduced dose and only if clearly needed.
+• Intolerance syndrome: May cause an acute intolerance syndrome (cramping, abdominal pain, bloody diarrhea; sometimes fever, headache, malaise, pruritus, rash, conjunctivitis); may be hard to discern from an exacerbation; monitor for worsening of symptoms and discontinue immediately if syndrome occurs or is suspected.

-• Renal effects: Renal impairment (including minimal change nephropathy, acute and chronic interstitial nephritis, nephrotic syndrome, and rarely renal failure) has been reported.
+• Renal effects: Renal impairment (including minimal change disease, acute and chronic interstitial nephritis, and renal failure) has been reported.
 A renal function evaluation is recommended prior to initiation of therapy and periodically during treatment.
+Evaluate risk versus benefit in patients with renal impairment, history of renal disease, or concurrently taking nephrotoxic medications.
 Mesalamine-induced nephrotoxicity should be suspected in patients developing renal impairment during treatment.
+Cases of nephrolithiasis (including stones with 100% mesalamine content) have occurred.
+Stones may be radiotransparent and undetectable by standard imaging.
+Ensure patients are adequately hydrated during therapy.

 • Sulfasalazine hypersensitivity: Patients with hypersensitivity to sulfasalazine may react to mesalamine.

-• Hepatic impairment: Use caution in patients with hepatic impairment; hepatic failure has been reported.
-Canadian labeling contraindicates use in severe impairment.
+• Hepatic impairment: Evaluate risk versus benefit of therapy in patients with hepatic impairment; hepatic failure has been reported.

-• Elderly: Use with caution in the elderly; postmarketing reports suggest an increased incidence of blood dyscrasias in patients >65 years of age.
+• Elderly: Use with caution in the elderly; uncontrolled studies and postmarketing reports suggest an increased incidence of blood dyscrasias (ie, agranulocytosis, neutropenia, pancytopenia) in patients >65 years of age.

 Dosage form specific issues:

-• Asacol HD (formulated without dibutyl phthalate [DBP]), Delzicol: Intact, partially intact, and/or tablet shells have been reported in the stool.
+• Asacol HD (formulated without dibutyl phthalate): Intact, partially intact, and/or tablet shells have been reported in the stool.
+Contains iron (4.9 mg per 800 mg tablet); use caution in patients receiving iron supplementation or at risk of iron overload.

-• Rowasa, Salofalk [Canadian product] and Pentasa [Canadian product] enema: Contain metabisulfite salts that may cause severe hypersensitivity reactions (ie, anaphylaxis) in patients with sulfite allergies.
+• Rowasa enema: Contain metabisulfite salts that may cause severe hypersensitivity reactions (ie, anaphylaxis) in patients with sulfite allergies.

 • Rowasa, sfRowasa: May stain direct contact surfaces including clothing, other fabrics, flooring, painted surfaces, enamel, granite, marble and vinyl.
 Choose a suitable location for product administration.